bimalka98/Projects-based-on-Atmel-ATMEGA32A/README.md

 n = {A, B, C, D}, i = {0,1,2,3,4,5,6,7}

 PORTn | = (1 << PINni);
-This PORTn register also contains 8 bits therefore every bit must be precisely configured if the binary format is used.
+This PORTn registers also contain 8 bits therefore every bit must be precisely configured if the binary format is used.
 ```

-Imagine we  need to make PINC0 HIGH.
+Imagine we need to make only the PINC0 HIGH.
 This can be done as follows.
 To make it LOW, code in the next line can be used.
 ```
 PORTC | = (1 << PINC0);
 PORTC & = ~(1 << PINC0);
 ```

-### Timers in ATMEGA32A
+## Timers in ATMEGA32A

 ATMEGA32A has three timers.
 * Timer 0  08-bit timer TCNT0, OCR0, TCCR0